Robust-to-Dynamics Optimization: Introduction

-Section~\ref{sec:R-ULD-LP} studies a more intricate class of RDO problems.
+\aaa{In Section~\ref{sec:R-ULD-LP}, we study robust to \emph{uncertain \aaa{and time-varying}} linear dynamics linear programs (R-UTVLD-LPs), which are RDO problems where the optimization problem is a linear program and the dynamical system is linear, but it is uncertain and time-varying. \st{Section~3 studies a more intricate class of RDO problems.
 Here, the optimization problem is still a linear program and the dynamical system is still linear, but it is uncertain and time-varying.
-We call such problems R-ULD-LPs (for robust to \emph{uncertain} linear dynamics linear programs).
-The algorithmic questions get considerably more involved here; e.g. even testing membership of a given point to the feasible set of an R-ULD-LP is undecidable.
-The goal of the section is to generalize (to the extent possible) the results of Section~\ref{sec:R-LD-LP}, both on outer and inner approximations of the feasible set.
-Hence, the structure of Section~\ref{sec:R-ULD-LP} parallels that of Section~\ref{sec:R-LD-LP}.
-We have however chosen to focus in Section~\ref{sec:R-ULD-LP} mainly on the differences that arise from this more complicated setup.
-This includes replacing the notion of the spectral radius with that of the joint spectral radius (see Definition~\ref{def:jsr}), and ellipsoidal invariant sets with invariant sets that are a finite intersection of ellipsoids (cf. Theorem~\ref{thm:jsr.max.of.quadratics}).
-With the right generalizations, proofs of finite convergence of both inner and outer approximations as well as a semidefinite formulation of inner approximations that are aligned with the objective function still go through (cf. Lemma~\ref{lem:I_rE.properties.switched}, Theorems~\ref{thm:finite.switched} and~\ref{thm:inner.SDP.switched}).
-The more basic results from Section~\ref{sec:R-LD-LP}, which can be easily extended to Section~\ref{sec:R-ULD-LP}, have only been proven once---in the R-LD-LP section.
-This is to make the main ideas of these proofs more accessible to the reader, without the burden of extra notation.
+We call such problems R-UTVLD-LPs (for robust to uncertain and time-varying linear dynamics linear programs).} This problem class also captures certain nonlinear time-invariant dynamics in the presence of uncertainty.} The algorithmic questions get considerably more involved here; e.g., even testing membership of a given point to the feasible set of an \aaa{R-UTVLD-LPs} is undecidable.
+The goal of the section is to generalize (to the extent possible) the results of Section~\ref{sec:R-LD-LP}, both on outer and inner approximations of the feasible set. \aaa{\st{Hence, the structure of Section~3 parallels that of Section~2.
+We have however chosen to focus in Section~3 mainly on the differences that arise from this more complicated setup.}} \aaa{To do this, we replace} the notion of the spectral radius with that of the joint spectral radius (see Definition~\ref{def:jsr}), and ellipsoidal invariant sets with invariant sets that are a finite intersection of ellipsoids (cf. Theorem~\ref{thm:jsr.max.of.quadratics}). \aaa{\st{With the right generalizations, proofs}} \aaa{We prove finite convergence of both inner and outer approximations and give a semidefinite formulation of inner approximations that are aligned with the objective function (cf. Lemma~\ref{lem:I_rE.properties.switched}, Theorems~\ref{thm:finite.switched} and~\ref{thm:inner.SDP.switched}).} \aaa{\st{The more basic results from Section~2, which can be easily extended to Section~3, have only been proven once---in the R-LD-LP section.
+This is to make the main ideas of these proofs more accessible to the reader, without the burden of extra notation.}} \aaa{Finally, in Section \ref{sec:permutation}, we provide a polynomial-size extended LP formulation of R-UTVLD-LP problems where the dynamical system is described by the set of permutation matrices.}